Graduate Degree and Program Requirements

 Leave of Absence

 Degree and credential seeking students who plan to be absent from the university must file a leave of absence to preserve their current catalog rights (Title 5, Article 5, See.
 40401).
-A petition, available through the Office of the Dean of Graduate Studies, CH-123, (909) 537-5058, must be filed and approved.
+A petition, available through the Office of Graduate Studies, CE 356, (909) 537-5058, must be filed and approved.
 The petition is also available on the Forms page of the Graduate Studies website.

 The leave of absence policy covers both involuntary and voluntary interruptions.
 In most instances, with an approved leave of absence, a student may be absent from the campus without losing their rights to specific degree requirements under an earlier catalog.